gabrielmcg/Docker-docs/ops/README.md

 <div class="section"><h3 class="title sectiontitle">Sysdig and Kubernetes</h3>

-<p class="p">Sysdig now supports the monitoring of Kubernetes clusters and the playbooks have been updated to make use of this new functionality.
+<p class="p">Sysdig supports the monitoring of Kubernetes clusters and the playbooks have been updated to make use of this new functionality.
 See the section <a class="xref" href="#deploying-sysdig-k8s">Deploying Sysdig monitoring on Kubernetes</a> for more information.
 </p>